-9. CAPITAL RESOURCES
+8. CAPITAL RESOURCES

 The Company has no commitments for capital expenditures.
-The Company holds a property option agreement in the Caldera property that will require payment of unpatented mining claims rental and certain annual advanced royalty payments to maintain the option in good standing, as disclosed earlier in this MD&A and in the financial statements.
+The Company holds a property option agreement in the Caldera property that will require payment of unpatented mining claims rental and certain annual advanced royalty payments to maintain the option in good standing, as disclosed earlier in this MD&A and in the condensed consolidated interim financial statements.

-The Company does not have any capital resources in the form of debt, equity and any other financing arrangements, except for the CEBA loan disclosed under Section 8 on Liquidity.
+The Company does not have any capital resources in the form of debt, equity and any other financing arrangements, except for the CEBA loan disclosed under Section 7 on Liquidity.

-10. OFF-BALANCE SHEET ARRANGEMENTS
+9. OFF-BALANCE SHEET ARRANGEMENTS